 They are usually treated with therapeutic food sachets, which parents can give to their children at home.

 We are also helping farmers to build their resilience against extreme weather by teaching climate-smart farming techniques.

 These include using drought-resistant seeds to withstand the effects of climate change.

 Where your money goes

-More than 88% of your donation will go directly towards our relief and development work with the world's poorest and most vulnerable people.
+Almost 90 cent of every euro you donate goes directly towards our relief and development work with the world's poorest and most vulnerable people.

 Our impact in 2020